B4PT0R/ipy_agent/README.md

 - `agent.memory`: A special memory storage for the AI assistant.
 Can be accessed as a nested dict and supports semantic search or auto-retrieval.
 - `agent.open(file_or_url)` : Opens any file or url with your default webbrowser.
 - `agent.add_tool(name,obj,description)` : Add a new custom tool to the agent, provided a name, a pyhton function or object as `obj`, and a complete description of the tool (signature, methods, example...)

-These tools are designed to offer maximum flexibility and facilitate various interactions in the IPython session.
-Feel free to use them directly in your scripts to leverage their advanced functionalities.

 ### Contribution